snehilvj/dmc-docs/docs/divider/divider.md

 ##### Simple Example

-.. exec-block::docs.divider.simple
+.. exec::docs.divider.simple

 ##### With Label

 You can provide `label` and `labelPosition` to customize dmc.Divider.

-.. exec-block::docs.divider.label
+.. exec::docs.divider.label

 ##### Different Sizes

 Set the `size` property to change the size of the divider.

-.. exec-block::docs.divider.sizes
+.. exec::docs.divider.sizes

 ##### Vertical Divider

 Divider can be used in vertical orientations by setting `orientation="vertical"` and providing it some height.

-.. exec-block::docs.divider.orientation
+.. exec::docs.divider.orientation

 ##### With Color

 Set the Divider color from one of the colors of Mantine default theme using the `color` prop.

-.. exec-block::docs.divider.color
+.. exec::docs.divider.color